-The processor may cache translations required for prefetches and for accesses that are a result of speculative execution that would never actually occur in the executed code path.
+Subject to the limitations given in the previous paragraph, the processor may cache a translation for any linear address, even if that address is not used to access memory.
+For example, the processor may cache translations required for prefetches and for accesses that result from speculative execution that would never actually occur in the executed code path.